DoD-Platform-One/Keycloak/p1-image/README.md

-## Using Maven:
-To build / test this image, you can use the following command from within this directory:

-`docker rm p1-keycloak;DOCKER_BUILDKIT=1 docker build -f Dockerfile.dev -t p1-keycloak:1.0.0 . && docker run -p 8080:8080 --name p1-keycloak p1-keycloak:1.0.0`

-To rebuild/hotreload the p1 custom jar from the cutom-registration directory:

-`mvn install && docker cp target/keycloak-registration-validation-1.2.jar p1-keycloak:/opt/jboss/keycloak/standalone/deployments/p1.jar`

-## Using Gradle:
 To build / test this image, you can use the following command from within this directory:

 `docker rm p1-keycloak;DOCKER_BUILDKIT=1 docker build -f Dockerfile-gradle.dev -t p1-keycloak:1.0.0 . && docker run -p 8080:8080 --name p1-keycloak p1-keycloak:1.0.0`